alu042/DAT158ML/a_quick_flask_tutorial/ex2-flask-bootstrap/README.md

-# Example 2: Styling the very simple Flask application
+# Example 2: Styling the application using Bootstrap

 Let's style the app from Example 1 using the Bootstrap CSS framework.